DHRI-Curriculum/DHRIFT/workshops/python.md

     - Become familiar with core programming concepts, including variables, loops, and conditionals.
     - Engage with error output and use the internet and documentation to independently research language features.
-    - Learn how to find and import code from external sources to solve more complex problems. estimated time:
+    - Learn how to find and import code from external sources to solve more complex problems.

+facilitators:
+    name: 'Stephen Zweibel'
+    description: 'Here is a short bio.'

+estimated time:
     - 3 - 4 hours

 dependencies:
     workshop prerequisites:
         command-line: